 - (i) Projects supported by ANZCA are expected to conform with the provisions and principles of the NHMRC Australian code for the care and use of animals for scientific purposes 8th (Ed) 2013 or the New Zealand equivalent. - (ii) ANZCA requires a statement from the relevant institutional animal experimentation ethics committee that any project involving animal experimentation has been reviewed and is approved by the Committee as complying with the code of practice.
-It is the applicant's responsibility to ensure that a copy of his or her project application is referred to the relevant institutional animal ethics committee; it also his or her responsibility to ensure that the completed approval form is forwarded to ANZCA, no later than September 1 each year, or before the tax invoice for funds is sent to ANZCA. - (iii) ANZCA should have access, if required, to all information relating to ethical decisions arising from an application and the institutional response to that application.
+It is the applicant's responsibility to ensure that a copy of his or her project application is referred to the relevant institutional animal ethics committee; it also his or her responsibility to ensure that the completed approval form is forwarded to ANZCA, no later than 1 September each year, or before the tax invoice for funds is sent to ANZCA. - (iii) ANZCA should have access, if required, to all information relating to ethical decisions arising from an application and the institutional response to that application.
 Please identify the institutional animal ethics committee to which the application has been or will be referred.
-Provisional clearances will not be accepted. - (iv) Applicants whose projects involve inbred strains of animals must take action to confirm that the genetic authenticity of the colony has been checked at appropriate intervals. - (v) Ideally the health status of animals should be known and the colony regularly monitored for pathogens which may influence results in the investigator's particular area of research. - (vi) Under item 16.5, please summarise all the ethical implications of your research program.
+Provisional clearances will not be accepted. - (iv) Applicants whose projects involve inbred strains of animals must take action to confirm that the genetic authenticity of the colony has been checked at appropriate intervals. - (v) Ideally the health status of animals should be known and the colony regularly monitored for pathogens which may influence results in the investigator's particular area of research. - (vi) Under item 15.5, please summarise all the ethical implications of your research program.
 Do not use more than one page.
 Include the issues related to the care and welfare of animals.
 Please refer to the NHMRC Australian code for the care and use of animals for scientific purposes 8th (Ed) 2013.
 Note that it is not sufficient to state that "the Australian code for the care and use of animals for scientific purposes will be observed".
 The research plan must include sufficient detail to enable the project to be fully assessed with respect to ethical issues by an independent animal ethics committee.
 Applications involving animals must contain adequate information to allow assessment of the ethical implications of experiments, particularly where significant pain and/or distress may be caused, where death is likely to occur, or where experiments in Category 4 are to be carried out.

-16.3 Other clearances
+15.3 Other clearances

-- 16.3.1 Genetic manipulation of organisms: Applicants proposing to undertake research involving genetically modified organisms (GMO) must ensure that all the requirements of the Gene Technology Act 2000 and the Gene Technology Regulations 2014 have been met.
-Information on the Act and Regulations can be found on the Office of the Gene Technology Regulator website (www.ogtr.gov.au).
+- 15.3.1 Genetic manipulation of organisms: Applicants proposing to undertake research involving genetically modified organisms (GMO) must ensure that all the requirements of the Gene Technology Act 2000 and the Gene Technology Regulations 2014 have been met.
+Information on the Act and Regulations can be found on the Office of the Gene Technology Regulator website.
 Applicants should seek advice from their institutional biosafety committee (or equivalent) on the level of authorisation required for any GMO research.
-Clearances from an institutional biosafety committee (or equivalent) must be forwarded to ANZCA prior to release of grant monies. - 16.3.2 Use of carcinogenic or highly toxic chemicals: Applicants whose projects involve the use and disposal of potent carcinogenic or other highly toxic chemicals must adhere to the National Occupational Health and Safety Commission guidelines, National Code of Practice for the Preparation of Material Safety Data Sheets 2nd edition.
+Clearances from an institutional biosafety committee (or equivalent) must be forwarded to ANZCA prior to release of grant monies. - 15.3.2 Use of carcinogenic or highly toxic chemicals: Applicants whose projects involve the use and disposal of potent carcinogenic or other highly toxic chemicals must adhere to the National Occupational Health and Safety Commission guidelines, National Code of Practice for the Preparation of Material Safety Data Sheets 2nd edition.
 Further information is available from the Safe Work Australian website or equivalent.
-Such applicants must seek clearance to be forwarded to ANZCA prior to release of grant monies. - 16.4 Conflict of Interest: Applicants are NOT required to complete the questionnaire but rather are requested to read and understand the ANZCA Conflict of Interest Policy (available at: http://www.anzca.edu.au/documents/conflict-of-interest-policy.pdf declare any conflicts, and state how such conflicts will be managed.
+Such applicants must seek clearance to be forwarded to ANZCA prior to release of grant monies.